| Are You Part of the Solution?by C.G. Masi, Technology Journalist Have you ever wondered what causes an economic recession or depression?

 half gallon of gasoline I stick the dollar in my wallet in case

+I have trouble selling the next article.
 That slows money down.
 When I fold that dollar up and stuff it

 into my pocket instead of spending it, the gas station employee